lsst-sqre/sqre-apikit/README.md

 ## Provided Functionality

-`sqre-apikit` provides one module, `apikit`, which contains a function, `set_flask_metadata`, and a class, `APIFlask`.
+`sqre-apikit` provides one module, `apikit`, which contains three functions, `set_flask_metadata`, `add_metadata_route`, and `return_metadata`, and a class, `APIFlask`.

+The `set_flask_metadata` sets metadata on an existing Flask app and adds metadata routes.  `add_metadata_route` is designed to add routing for each component in the route list to an existing Flask app.
+`return_metadata` returns the JSON representation of the metadata for the service.

-The function is designed to add the metadata route to an existing Flask app, and the class is designed to return a subclass of `flask.Flask` which has the metadata route already baked into it.
+The `APIFlask` class creates an instance of a subclass of `flask.Flask` which has the metadata added and the route(s) already baked into it.

-The class comes with a method, `add_root_route`, which adds the metadata route underneath another root route.
+The class comes with a method, `add_route_prefix`, which adds the metadata route underneath another route.
 This is useful, for instance, if wiring the microservice up through Kubernetes and its Ingress resources, which provide routing but not rewriting.

-The class has a second method, `return_metadata`, which returns the JSON representation of the class's metadata.

 ## Installation